Aryan-Pahwani/AuVisM/README.md

-# AuVisM - A Desktop Audio Visualizer For Mac
+# AuVisM - A Desktop Audio Visualizer For OS X

 ## Gallery